sabah-hue/BeBack/README.md

 # Project Name:
-BeBack - it's a Backend community
+BeBack - it's a software community

 # Team Member:
 Sabah Ahmed - Backend engineer
 ALX student cohort 20

 # Inspiration:
-Our project is inspired by fresh and junior backend engineer whose need support and help to start their career.
+Our project is inspired by fresh and junior software engineer whose need support and help to start their career.
-To complete what we begin with ALX, hope to make community for ALX backend developer to keep in touch and helpful.
+To complete what we begin with ALX, hope to make community for ALX software engineer to keep in touch and helpful.

 # Technologies:
 	Backend